electricimp/LIS3MDL/README.md

 ### reset()

 Performs a software reset of the LIS3MDL's registers.
-After calling reset you will need to reconfigure the magnetometer with your desired settings.
+After calling reset you will need to reconfigure the magnetometer's settings.

 ```squirrel